 I cherish what I have, the memories of Christmas in Chicago with Claire, Bob and my wonderful sister, Melissa.
 Blood and genes did not tie us together.
 The powerful and loving bonds were formed over years of living together and sharing good times, bad times and thousands of ordinary moments.

-I cringe every time I hear about an adoptee who is rejected by her biological family.
+Adoptee rejection stinks.
+I cringe every time I hear about an adoptee who is rejected by her blood relatives.

 For all the happy Hollywood-worthy reunions, there are many sad stories of adoptees who get the cold shoulder from their bio families.
-This comes after many spend months, even years, looking for relatives.
-I don’t know how frequently it happens but anecdotally, I hear the depressing stories on a fairly regular basis.
+This comes after many spend months, even years, looking for blood relatives.
+I don’t know how frequently it happens but anecdotally, I hear stories of adoptee rejection far too often.

 Learning about my birth mother makes me feel grateful for what I have.